mocaccinoOS/website/content/en/docs/Desktop/Luet/repositories.md

 ## Community repository

-Any additional software that is compiled and packaged by the MocaccinoOS project is available in the Community-repository.
+Any additional software that is compiled and packaged by the MocaccinoOS project is available in the community repository.
-So if you for instance want to install neovim, alacritty or gimp, you first need to install the Community-repository.
+So if you for instance want to install neovim, alacritty or gimp, you first need to install the community repository.

 ```bash
 $ sudo luet install repository/mocaccino-community-stable